donadigo/TMInterfacePublic/docs.md

     Syntax: `replay [time to stop in milliseconds]`

-    Example: `replay` - replays the validation file in it's entirety.
+    Example: `replay` - replays the validation file in its entirety.

     Example: `replay 30000` - replays validation file only to 30s.
 After that, the control is handed back to the player.